lorenzwalthert/gitsum/README.md

 #> 3  R/get_log.R    19         11         8     TRUE
 ```

-Since the data has such a high resolution, various graphs, tables etc
+Since the data has such a high resolution, various graphs, tables etc.
 can be produced from it to provide insights into the git history.

 # Examples